-2.11.4 Availability of eating plates.
-Source of funding of eating plates.
+2.11.4 Availability of eating plates in the schools.
+Source of procurement of eating plates.

-All MDM serving schools in the state are having eating plates and tumblers as per their school strength.
-The source of funding is community i.e parents, patrons, and Social workers.
+All MDM serving schools in the state are having plates and tumblers as per their school strength by using balance amount of MDM contingency.
+Other source of funding is donors, CSR fund and NGOs.

-2.12 Measures taken to rectify
+Measures taken to rectify